Red Velvet Sugar Cookies

 - Bake 8-10 minutes or until the edges are firm.
 Cool for 5 minutes then transfer to a wire rack to finish cooling completely.

-- For the icing: In a large mixing bowl, beat together powdered sugar, milk, corn syrup and vanilla until smooth.
+- In a large mixing bowl, beat together powdered sugar, milk, corn syrup and vanilla until smooth.
 It should be on the thick side.
 If it's too runny, add 1 tablespoon powdered sugar at a time until thick again.